sysilviakim/sysilviakim.github.io/index.md

 I work on American politics, political methodology, and computational social sciences, with an emphasis on political behavior, election administration, and money in politics.
 I also build methods to calculate and address measurement biases in administrative data and surveys.

 I have publications at the [American Political Science Review](https://doi.org/10.1017/S0003055422000983), [The Journal of Politics](https://doi.org/10.1086/735435), [Political Analysis](https://doi.org/10.1017/pan.2024.33), [Political Behavior](https://link.springer.com/article/10.1007/s11109-022-09816-z), and others.
 You can find a copy of my CV [here](https://www.dropbox.com/s/9g6jjc4odrxwur6/kim-cv.pdf?raw=1) and my Google Scholar [here](https://scholar.google.com/citations?user=lbvTrNIAAAAJ&hl=en&authuser=1).

+p.s.
+I used em-dashes before generative AI came in.
+I won't be apologizing for my continued usage of em-dashes!